diyscif/diyscif/scif-thesis.md

 partition wall is perpendicular to the ceiling joists.
 The soft stud compartments are fully insulated.
 This ceiling makeup has a width of ca. 150 mm and a sound attenuation of $R_w$ = 67 dB. [@din4109-33, p.
-68] The resulting headroom between ceiling and floor comes out to a relatively compfortable 213 cm.
+68] The resulting headroom between ceiling and floor comes out to a relatively comfortable 213 cm.

 When entering this system into the Knauf online soundproofing calculator, a resulting $R'_{w,R}$ = 63 dB is calculated, far exceeding the acoustic